Thames Tunnel Archive

 The archive reveals original working and design drawings of outstanding aesthetic quality and technical clarity and it also offers a comprehensive insight into the development of both Marc Brunel’s career and of his design capabilities, and his famous son, Isambard, just embarking on his career.
 The Thames Tunnel is Marc Brunel’s most enduring claim to fame (his fame is often eclipsed by his famous son Isambard Kingdom Brunel).

 Securing the Thames Tunnel Archive is one of the most important moments in The Brunel Museum’s history.
 The Museum prepares to embark on a major programme of capital improvements offering level access throughout and enhancing the exhibition area in the Engine House, effectively doubling available space.
 News of the sale has featured here in the Antiques gazette Thames Tunnel Archive in Auction and in the Daily Mail Tunnel Vision.
-But the real story: Brunel’s drawing pad is a launch pad for a major building programme, a new gallery, and a new museum for these beautiful drawings – helping this Ancient Monument tell a very Modern story.
+But the real story: Brunel’s drawing pad is a launch pad for a major building programme, a new gallery, and a new museum for these beautiful drawings – helping this Scheduled Monument tell a very Modern story.